xndbogdan/chargebackhelp-challenge/README.md

 - Input Validations
 - Code Style PSR-5

+## Personal goals

+- Stick as close as possible to PSR-12
+- Use guard clauses whenever possible
+- Design a clean, sleek interface
+- Write clean code that is easy to understand & extend

 ## Running the project

 - Install the npm and composer dependencies
 - Run the migrations, run the seeders
 - Configure your env
 - Run `npm run prod`

+## Notes
+- I didn't add permissions as I didn't see what functionality could benefit from them for this example